+When we welcome the goodness of whole foods into our lives, our bodies refuse to tolerate any old crap we continue to put into them.
 It's also true that when we rid ourselves of toxins, we can even begin to have reactions to the healthy stuff, too.
 That's because once the terrain in our bodies is clear, our true food intolerances become illuminated.

-Unfortunately, beans and legumes are notoriously difficult to digest, due to their high content of both protein and complex carbohydrates.
+Beans and legumes are notoriously difficult to digest, due to their high content of both protein and complex carbohydrates.
 They contain something called 'oligosaccharides', which are sugars that remain undigested until they get to your colon, where the bacterial feast begins and then presto – you're tooting a musical tune.

-3. Drain and rinse your beans.
+- Drain and rinse your beans.
 Don't take the beans with their soaking water and simply transfer them into a pot for cooking.
 Using a large colander or strainer, drain your beans and legumes and rinse them really, really, really well.
 This makes sure you eliminate any starches or phytates that were released during soaking time.

 - Add kombu to the cooking water.
 Seaweeds like kombu or kelp help make beans more digestible, plus they add a little bit of extra vitamins and minerals.
 You could also add spices that aid digestion like fennel, cumin or ginger.